-- Diffie-Hellman and EC Diffie-Hellman were tested with CVL Cert. #1681, but both were not self tested.
-Thus, CVL Cert. #1681 is not an approved algorithm. - The AES-GCM IV generation method from each of AES #5180 is in compliance with IG A.5, scenario #2.
-The DRBG Cert. #1955 is called to generate the IV inside the module and the IV length is 96 bits.
-The module generates new AES-GCM keys if the module loses power. - KTS (AES Cert. #5180; key establishment methodology provides 128 or 256 bits of encryption strength). - In accordance with FIPS 140-2 IG D.12, the cryptographic module performs Cryptographic Key Generation as per scenario 1 of section 5 in SP800-133.
+- There are some algorithm modes/key lengths that were tested but not used by the module.
+Only the algorithms, modes, and key sizes that are implemented by the module are listed in this table. - Diffie-Hellman tested with CVL Cert. #C428 was not self tested. - EC Diffie-Hellman tested with CLV Cert. #C428 was self tested. - The AES-GCM IV generation method from each of AES #C428 is in compliance with IG A.5, scenario #2.
+The DRBG Cert. #C428 is called to generate the IV inside the module and the IV length is 96 bits.
+The module generates new AES-GCM keys if the module loses power.

+- KTS (AES Cert. #C428; key establishment methodology provides between 128 and 256 bits of encryption strength). - In accordance with FIPS 140-2 IG D.12, the cryptographic module performs Cryptographic Key Generation as per scenario 1 of section 5 in SP800-133.
 The resulting generated symmetric key and the seed used in the asymmetric key generation are the unmodified output from SP800-90A DRBG.